lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## April 5, 2019

+March has ended, and I have neither written the gothic section, nor has Alex provided comments on the rest of the doc...
+I don't love feeling like everything is going so slowly.

+After last year's CSECS, I was excited to have some real, meaningful results for this year -- but I only feel farther away from completing some solid experimentatin.
+I don't know what I'll present this year!
+Maybe Tom Jones, because it's all I have??
+Or a seminar paper that I don't think will ever become a journal article, just to have a unique line on my CV... like that Ruin/Ozymandias paper???
+Something on Belvidera....??

 ## March 12, 2019

 Meeting with Alex was really invigorating and reassuring!
 And we have a plan: